SrijanBadhya/Debsoc/Running the PES Debsoc.md

 how making people pro am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.

+Talk about what wasn't implementable from Nikhil's model either.

 explain why no pois.